airbrake/airbrake-ios/README.markdown

     @end

-Set the delegate on the notifier object at the beginning of your application:didFinishLaunchingWithOptions:
+Set the delegate on the notifier object in your `application:didFinishLaunchingWithOptions:`

-    [HTNotifier startNotifierWithAPIKey:@"<# api key #>"
-                        environmentName:@"<# environment #>"];
     [[HTNotifier sharedNotifier] setDelegate:self];

-#Set Properties on the Notifier

-Properties can be set on the notifier allowing you to modify some of its behaviors at run time.
-Any properties that can be set are defined in the HTNotifier header file.

-MyAppDelegate.m

-    #import HTNotifier.h

-At the beginning of your application:didFinishLaunchingWithOptions:

-    [HTNotifier startNotifierWithAPIKey:@"<# api key #>"
-                        environmentName:@"<# environment #>"];
-    [[HTNotifier sharedNotifier] setUseSSL:YES];